Dev-ALPM/imixs-workflow/src/site/markdown/webtools/index.md

  * LoginController - A  @RequestScoped CDI bean providing information about the current user session
  * ErrorHandler - this bean can be used to translate Imixs-Workflow PluginExceptions into a JSF Message
  * ValidationExcepiton - a custom exception type to handle Imixs-Workflow exceptions.
- * VectorConverter - translates a String into a List
+ * ListConverter - translates a String into a List
  * ViewExpiredExceptionHandler -  handle expired JSF sessions